 This diminutive Disney sidekick chose me.
 I saw it darting across a fallen log.
 Then it was under a bush near me.
 Then it was on another fallen tree, inching closer.
 I tried to resist its allure.
 I said cruel things to this archetype of forest innocence.
 Things like “stop it” and “go away, you’re awful at being a squirrel,” and it was.
 Despite my warnings, this tiny furry friend persevered.
 I can only assume it has been through great adversity in its brief squirrel-life.
 Only a squirrel tempered by tragedy could have seen through my cold shell to the, admittedly, even colder inner shell, and then to the theoretically warm goop at my center.
 The squirrel, who I guess is my comically adorable sidekick, looked me in the eyes, and the world became a more innocent place.

 No more will I be a cantankerous curmudgeon.
-This squirrel chose me for a reason because it saw potential.
+This squirrel chose me because it saw potential.
 It looked beyond the permanent scowl, the early-onset frown lines, the low smoldering anger in my eyes, and it saw royalty.
 I will not disappoint my new princess peers, all of whom have communed with nature as a sign of their natural princess-ocity.
 The Snow Whites, the Mulans, the Moanas, and girl from Brave, I won’t let you down.
 And you, little squirrel, most of all, I will not disappoint you.

 Alternatively, maybe the squirrel was just used to being fed by people on the trail, and it was begging for a peanut like a filthy, plague-addled, moron tree rat.